-Eligibility criteria of JEE-Main and JEE advanced are largely same but, only top 2 lakh candidates of JEE-Main can take JEE-Advanced.
+Eligibility criteria of JEE-Main and JEE advanced are largely the same but, only top 2 lakh candidates of JEE-Main can take JEE-Advanced.
 IITs and ISM Dhanbad pick up candidates on the basis of All India Rank (AIR) in JEE-Advanced.

-Paper patterns of JEE Main and JEE advanced are different even though both have multiple choice questions in Physics, Chemistry and Mathematics.
+Paper patterns of JEE Main and JEE advanced are different even though both have multiple choice questions in Physics, Chemistry, and Mathematics.

 4. A candidate can take JEE-Main thrice in his/her lifetime but can attempt JEE-Advanced a maximum of two times in two consecutive years.